IHG One Rewards Traveler Credit Card review

 • If you aren't a fan of IHG hotels or are loyal to a different brand of properties, you may not find the rewards from this card to be very valuable.

-The InterContinental Hotel Group - better known as IHG - is a popular choice for travelers of all kinds.
-The company's extensive portfolio includes family-friendly Holiday Inns, boutique Kimpton Hotels and Crowne Plaza properties that cater to businessmen and women.
+The InterContinental Hotel Group – better known as IHG – is a popular choice for travelers of all kinds.
+The company’s extensive portfolio includes family-friendly Holiday Inns, boutique Kimpton Hotels and Crowne Plaza properties that cater to business travelers.

-With the no annual fee CardName it's easy to earn points that can be redeemed for Rewards Nights at these and other IHG brand hotels and resorts.
-To get you started, there's a welcome offer of 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.
+With the no annual fee CardName it’s easy to earn points that can be redeemed for Rewards Nights at these and other IHG brand hotels and resorts.
+To get you started, there’s a limited time offer of signup_reward bonus points after spending signup_bonus_spend_amount on purchases within the first three months of account opening.
 With as little as 10,000 points you can redeem your first Reward Night, meaning, this bonus alone has the potential to get you several nights in your favorite hotel.
 Points can also be used for gift cards, airline miles and more.

 On an ongoing basis points are awarded based on the type of purchase: